crawfordwynnes/overloadedargs/_posts/2024-11-19-demorgans-for-developers.markdown

 e.g.

-calling foo with bar returns bar squared
+'calling foo with bar returns bar squared'

-or calling foo with bar has no unintended side effects
+'or calling foo with bar has no unintended side effects'

-or calling foo with bar calls bar2 with the reference to the function foo, creates an asynchronous Promise,
+'or calling foo with bar calls bar2 with the reference to the function foo, creates an asynchronous Promise'

-any combination of foo and bar can be used.
+Any combination of foo and bar can be used.

 # !!